Skip to content

 Drop Your Choice Here 3. chi-square (χ²) test statistic

-Drop Your Choice Here 4. critical value
+Drop Your Choice Here 4. null hypothesis, H0

 Drag one of the choices below:

-Chi-Square Test Terms and Definitions
+Identifying Chi-Square Terms

-True/False Statements on Chi-Square Tests
+Determining True/False Statements About Chi-Square Tests

-Chi-Squared Test for Phenotypic Ratios
+Identifying Chi-Square Tests for Phenotypic Ratios

 Table of Chi-Squared (χ²) Critical Values